Opportunity Bank Uganda Limited

-Opportunity Bank Uganda Limited (OBUL), is a commercial bank in Uganda.
-It received a commercial banking licence from the Bank of Uganda on 25 September 2019.
+Opportunity Bank Uganda Limited (OBUL), is a Tier II credit institution in Uganda.
+It was previously registered as a commercial bank by the Bank of Uganda, the central bank and national banking regulator.
+The institution received a commercial banking license on 25 September 2019.

+The Bank of Uganda gave OBUL between 1 April 2024 and 30 June 2024 to re-organize as a Tier II institution, close all customer checking accounts and cease dealing in foreign exchange.

 Location

 OBUL's headquarters are located in Opportunity House, at 1259 Old Kira Road, in Kamwookya, a business and residential neighborhood within the city of Kampala, Uganda's capital.
 The geographical coordinates of the bank's headquarters are 0°20'43.0"N, 32°35'37.0"E (Latitude:0.345278; Longitude:32.593611).